zdb999/coast-def/docs/model_explanation.md

 The basic understanding of this function is that for every cubic meter of material required to for the wall the price increased $3,881.4.

-Another source used a much more complicated cost function for the development of sea walls.
+In a paper by Xinyu Fu and Jie Song ["Assessing the Economic Costs of Sea Level Rise and Benefits of Coastal Protection: A Spatiotemporal Approach”](https://www.mdpi.com/2071-1050/9/8/1495) used a much more complicated cost function for the development of sea walls.

 $$ PC_{S,T}^{AN}=\frac{U\text*L\text*l\text*(S+MHHW)}{T}*(101)\%%) $$